-This Timeline should contain all of your low-quality video renders (LQ trancodes).
-You will need to be specific when indicating their location.
+This timeline should contain all your low-quality video renders (LQ trancodes).
+You need to be specific when indicating their location.

-9 Navigate to the BMD 16 CC - Project 02 folder, and select the LQ Transcodes subfolder.
-Click OK at the bottom of the dialogue window.
+9 Navigate to the BMD 17 CC - Project 02 folder and select the LQ Transcodes subfolder.
+Click OK at the bottom of the dialog window.

 This action should reconnect most of your media.
-However, the dialogue box will appear again, suggesting some remaining clips have not been located.
-You've specified the location of the video clips, but not the audio.
+However, the dialog box will appear again, suggesting that some remaining clips have not been located.
+You've specified the location of the video clips but not the audio.

-- 10 Click Yes again to find the audio. - 11 In BMD 16 CC Project 02, select the Audio subfolder, and click OK.
+- 10 Click Yes again to find the audio. - 11 In BMD 17 CC Project 02, select the Audio subfolder and click OK.

 A few remaining clips will not be found.
-This sometimes occurs when video clips in the Timeline were renamed or changed after generating the XML file.
+This sometimes occurs when video clips in the timeline were renamed or changed after generating the XML file.
 Due to this change, Resolve cannot establish a connection with the media.
 You will resolve this during the conforming stage.